Looking for gay holiday movies to stream? Here are 7 LGBTQ+ holiday films to add to your list.

 Dash & Lily

 On the sixth gay of Christmas, Netflix gave to me, a gay brother and a drag queen.
 Based on the Dash & Lily’s Book of Dares by Rachel Cohn and David Levithan, this holiday rom-com is less gay, and more ally.
 The movie tells a story of romance that develops between Dash (Austin Abrams) and Lily (Midori Frances) through entries in a red notebook and blah, blah, blah you get it — they’re straight.
 More importantly, the show also features Lily’s queer brother Langston, played by Troy Iwata.
-We may be scraping the bottom of the gay barrel, but the trailer leads us to suspect that there’s more to this show than meets the eye.

 I Hate New Year’s

 On the seventh gay of Christmas, Tello gave to me, a lesbian New Year’s movie.
-What better way to top off the season (and 2020) than with an angsty story of unrequited lesbian love?
+What better way to top off the season than with an angsty story of unrequited lesbian love?
 In the throes of writer’s block, rising music star Layne Price (Dia Frampton) heads home to Nashville in the hopes of bumping into her ex and rekindling their love (and her creativity).
 Meanwhile, her BFF Cassie (Ashley Argota) finds herself developing feelings for Layne.

 Maybe it’s Candis Cayne’s camp portrayal of a fortune teller, but I have a feeling this will all work out for the best.
 I suppose we’ll have to wait and see.